Mylot History, Family Crest & Coats of Arms

 Early Origins of the Mylot family

 Important Dates for the Mylot family

 This web page shows only a small excerpt of our Mylot research.
 Another 74 words (5 lines of text) are included under the topic Early Mylot History in all our PDF Extended History products and printed products wherever possible.

 Mylot Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Millet, Millett and others.

 Early Notables of the Mylot family (pre 1700)

 More information is included under the topic Early Mylot Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mylot family to Ireland

 Some of the Mylot family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mylot family to the New World and Oceana
+Migration of the Mylot family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
-Analysis of immigration records indicates that some of the first North American immigrants bore the name Mylot or a variant listed above: Francis Millet, who arrived in Virginia in 1623; Richard Millet, who came to Boston in 1630; Thomas Millet and his wife Maria, who settled in New England
+Analysis of immigration records indicates that some of the first North American immigrants bore the name Mylot or a variant listed above: Francis Millet, who arrived in Virginia in 1623; Richard Millet, who came to Boston in 1630; Thomas Millet and his wife Maria, who settled in New England in 1635.